Laura Evans, MA, JD

 Assistant Clinical Professor

 I teach Principles of Health-Care Administration, Health-Care Communications, Legal Environment of Health Care, Health-Care Marketing, and Health-Care Policy and Strategy in the Bachelors of Science in Health-Care Administration program.
-I also mentor students with their Signature Projects and fulfil other administrative duties.
+I also mentor students with their Signature Projects and fulfill other administrative duties.

 Prior to teaching extensively for this program, I worked full-time as an attorney.
 My legal practice focused on Intellectual Property litigation where I represented clients in a variety of fields including medical device manufacturers, pharmaceutical companies, and many hardware and software IT companies.
 I also have experience with licensing and transactions.
 Prior to my legal career, I worked in the fields of education and non-profit advocacy.
 My work experiences have provided me with expertise in communications, negotiation, strategy, marketing, and data analysis.